 To apply for Zipcar membership, drivers must be 21 years of age or older, though students who are 18 and older and attend Zipcar affiliated universities may also apply.
 All applicants must have a valid driver’s license.
 After the driver’s license verification process, approved drivers will receive their Zipcard by mail in three to seven days.
 After you activate your card, you’re ready to drive!

 Every reservation is granted a free 180 miles per 24-hour period, and drivers incur a $0.45 per mile charge for every mile at the end of the reservation.
 Drivers in Canada receive a free 200 km per 24-hour period and incur a $0.30 per mile fee following the end of the reservation.

-There are a range of benefits drivers enjoy when using Zipcar services.
+There is a variety of benefits drivers enjoy when using Zipcar services.